center-for-threat-informed-defense/summiting-the-pyramid/docs/definitions.rst

 Robustness
 ----------

-**Robustness measures the effort needed by an adversary to evade an analytic**
+**Robustness measures the effort needed by an adversary to evade an analytic.**

 Robustness is crucial for the effectiveness of an analytic, and is the focus of the Summiting the Pyramid project.
 Robustness is directly related to the cost required by an